jaspector

 A permit is required for construction or demolition of a building or structure, remodels or repairs involving structural components, accessory structures over 200 square feet, additions including decks and porches, and swimming pools 150 square feet or larger or over 24 inches deep.
 The Virginia Construction Code is the broader governing standard for all USBC-regulated work.

+Not all construction work requires a permit in unincorporated Dinwiddie County, VA.
 The following work is generally exempt: One-story detached tool or storage sheds, playhouses, or similar accessory structures not more than 256 square feet (Virginia code exemption); Fences that do not serve as a barrier for a swimming pool and are not required for pedestrian safety; Retaining walls supporting less than 3 feet of unbalanced fill, subject to Virginia code conditions; Small pools not over 150 square feet in area and not over 24 inches deep; Same-size door and window replacements without structural change; Fixture swaps without system alteration; Limited residential electrical fixture and receptacle replacements; Similar ordinary finish work listed in Virginia code Section 108.2; Certain low-voltage and communications wiring.
 Note: Exempt from building permit does not mean exempt from zoning, floodplain, stormwater, subdivision, or other separately applicable local requirements.
 Confirm with Dinwiddie County Building Inspections before proceeding.
+When in doubt, confirm with the local building department before starting work.